tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

       - name: id
         in: query
         description: "**City ID**. *Example: `2172797`*.
 You can call by city ID.
 API responds with exact result.
-The List of city IDs can be downloaded here http://bulk.openweathermap.org/sample/.
-You can include multiple cities in parameter -- just separate them by commas.
-The limit of locations is 20.
-NOTE: A single ID counts as a one API call.
-So, if you have city IDs. it's treated as 3 API calls."
+The List of city IDs can be downloaded [here](http://bulk.openweathermap.org/sample/).
+You can include multiple cities in parameter &mdash; just separate them by commas.
+The limit of locations is 20. *Note: A single ID counts as a one API call.
+So, if you have city IDs. it's treated as 3 API calls.*"
         schema:
           type: string

       - name: lat
         in: query
         description: "**Latitude**. *Example: 35*.
-The latitude coordinate of the location of your interest.
-Must use with longitude."
+The latitude cordinate of the location of your interest.
+Must use with `lon`."
         schema:
           type: string

-      - name: Longitude
+      - name: lon
         in: query
         description: "**Longitude**. *Example: 139*.
-Longitude coordinate of the location of your interest.
-Must use with latitude."
+Longitude cordinate of the location of your interest.
+Must use with `lat`."
         schema:
           type: string

       - name: zip
         in: query
-        description: "Search by zip code. *Example: 95050,us*.
+        description: "**Zip code**.
+Search by zip code. *Example: 95050,us*.
 Please note if country is not specified then the search works for USA as a default."
         schema:
           type: string
           default: "94040,us"